Who Is Responsible for an Uber Accident?

 Who is responsible for an Uber accident depends on how the accident occurred and who caused it.
 Although Uber hires drivers on a contract basis, Uber offers insurance coverage to protect passengers or other parties that are injured if the driver causes an accident.

 When Uber is liable for an accident depends on the circumstances of the accident, if the driver was on the clock, and who was responsible for causing the accident.
-An Uber accident lawyer can help you determine the liable party(s) and get the compensation you deserve.
+An Uber accident lawyer in Fort Lauderdale can help you determine the liable party(s) and get the compensation you deserve.

 Establishing Liability in an Accident

 In an Uber accident, liability for damages may depend on the following circumstances:

 If the driver is operating the Uber vehicle while the app is off, and the accident is their fault, then the driver covers the costs of the accident.
 Therefore, they must use their own insurance plan to pay for all damages, including an Uber accident injuries and vehicle damage.

 The Rideshare App is On, Driver is Working, Car is Empty

 If the rideshare app is on and the driver caused an accident while waiting to be matched with a passenger, then the driver is liable for the accident.
 However, in many cases, insurance companies will deny claims for accidents that occur when the policyholder is acting as a rideshare driver.
 For this reason, Uber has a contingency policy that covers any injuries the driver causes in this situation.

 The Rideshare App is On, Driver is Working, On Way to Pick Up Passenger/Has Passenger in Car